Create a Local SEO Content Calendar That Drives Engagement [How to]

 Such is life.

-Grab a cup of coffee (or tea, if that’s your thing - or a can of Liquid Death if you’re trendy), and let’s go through the best ways to create a content calendar for your local business.
+Grab a cup of coffee (or tea, if that’s your thing - or a can of Liquid Death if you’re trendy), and let’s go through the best ways to create a content calendar that’ll boost SEO for your local business.

 I promise it’ll be worth your while!